search

 Usually, on the input, there is some distance between the talent's feet and the bottom of the image:

-So if you fit the bottom of the Billboard to the virtual surface, the talent looks as if he was floating in the air:
+So if you fit the bottom of the Billboard to the virtual surface, the talent looks as if he were floating in the air:

 If you would simply lower the Billboard to fit the talent to the virtual ground, the AO will disappear.